google/osv.dev/docs/api/post-v1-querybatch.md

   ]
 }
 ```
 Notice that each result has a distinct "next_page_token" and that the third result does not include a `next_page_token`.
-This is because all of the vulnerabilities for the third query have been returned.
+This indicates that all of the vulnerabilities for the third query have been returned.

 To get the next page of results, your next request should be in the form: